FAQ

 What characteristics do you look for in applicants?

-The most eligible applicants have specifically needed skills and expertise (waterfront, ropes course, culinary), talents (leadership, music), and/or experience working with special populations.
+The most eligible applicants have specifically needed skills and expertise (waterfront, ropes course, culinary), talents (leadership, music), and/or experience working with populations with care and support needs.
 More importantly, however, is an applicant’s flexibility, ability to work closely and harmoniously with others, a big heart, LOTS of energy and a huge capacity for having fun!

 I am a professional.
 Would TKT experience look good on my resume?

-Probably, but if wanting something good for your resume or an experience to enhance you professionally is an important reason for you applying to TKT, please don’t apply.
+Probably, but if wanting something good for your resume or an experience to enhance you professionally is the most important reason for you applying to TKT, this may not be for you.

 Does TKT arrange for my transportation to Camp?